Maxi Jazz: Faithless

 In 1995, Jazz met Rollo Armstrong in a studio and went on to form Faithless, together with Jamie Catto and Sister Bliss.
-As a Soka Gakkai Buddhist, his strong beliefs and the band's own strong individual beliefs contrast with the name 'Faithless', which was chosen during the writing of the song "Salva Mea".
 Armstrong had asked Jazz to write and sing on a dance track about frustration, which was something to which Jazz could relate from his own experiences.
 The subject matter of Jazz's lyrics range from upbeat to melancholic.
 His work covered a range of personal and social issues, including current affairs and social commentary.

 In 2006, Jazz provided the vocals for the hit Tiësto track "Dance4life".
 He also sang alongside Robbie Williams on the single "My Culture" from the collaborative album 1 Giant Leap.

 In 2009, he raised £1,440,000 for the UK charity Comic Relief by singing non stop for 24 hours.

 Jazz celebrated his 50th birthday on 15 June 2007 in Hyde Park, London, with Faithless headlining the O2 Wireless Festival that evening.
 In the encore, he was greeted by thousands of fans wishing him happy birthday.

 He performed and recorded with Faithless from their founding in 1995 until 2011.
 He re-joined the group in 2015 and 2016 while they performed under the Faithless 2.0 banner.
 His final live appearance with the band was at Ibiza Rocks on 31 August 2016.